PowerTrade Fuel (PTF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PowerTrade Fuel Historical Price

-According to the latest data gathered on PowerTrade Fuel live price page, the current price of PowerTrade Fuel is 0.00904909USD.
-The circulating supply of PowerTrade Fuel(PTF) is 24.57M PTF , giving it a market capitalization of $221.60K.
+According to the latest data gathered on PowerTrade Fuel live price page, the current price of PowerTrade Fuel is 0.00899595USD.
+The circulating supply of PowerTrade Fuel(PTF) is 24.57M PTF , giving it a market capitalization of $221.03K.

 The PowerTrade Fuel Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PTF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.